thex3family/thex3family-website/public/content/unlock-your-potential/programs/level-up-podcast/index.md

 ## What Does it Do?

-The Level Up Podcast is a platform where we invite community members eager to elevate their lives.
+The Level Up Podcast is a 1-on-1 consulting session where we invite community members who are eager to elevate their lives.
 We delve into their challenges, engaging in empathetic and insightful conversations about their current life stage.
 Our goal is to facilitate breakthroughs, transforming feelings of helplessness into empowerment and clarity.

-By turning our consulting sessions into a podcast, we're able to share these transformative dialogues with a wider audience.
+We've turned our consulting sessions into a podcast to share these transformative dialogues with a wider audience.
 Listeners can find resonance and inspiration in the diverse stories and experiences of our guests, gaining the personalized insights they need to level up.

 ## How Does It Work?

-We distribute these podcasts through all major podcast platforms @ The Level Up Podcast as well as on our various social media channels @ The Co-x3 Family Foundation
+We distribute these podcast episodes through all major podcast platforms (Spotify, Apple Podcasts, etc.):

+- @ The Level Up Podcast

+As well as clips on our various social media channels:

+- @ The Co-x3 Family Foundation

 Explore our comprehensive collection of podcasts all in one place here: [Level Up Podcast](/unlock-your-potential/programs?tags=level%20up%20podcast).